chipsalliance/caliptra-sw/runtime/README.md

 ### PAUSER privilege levels

+Caliptra uses PAUSER as a HW mechanism to distinguish DPE Client localities.
 Caliptra models PAUSER callers to its mailbox as having 1 of 2 privilege levels:

 * PL0 - High privilege.
 Only 1 PAUSER in the SoC may be at PL0.
 The PL0 PAUSER